 Real opportunities for marketers

-IoT data, used responsibly, can sharpen segmentation, personalise experiences, and surface needs the customer hasn't even articulated yet.
+IoT data, used responsibly, can sharpen segmentation, personalise experiences, and surface needs the customer hasn't articulated yet.
+Location data, usage patterns, and environmental context all create opportunities for more relevant, timely marketing.

 The privacy reckoning is here